On the Illusion of Self-Knowledge: How We Overestimate Our Own Awareness

 I mean, you CAN, but you will never get unstuck if you only rely on the same mindset that got you stuck in the first place.
 It’s like trying to pull yourself out of the ocean while drowning.

 There is no one way to ask for help.
-You don’t actually have to use your vocal cords.
-You can get on the internet and Google “Books to help me get unstuck,” “Affordable therapy near me”; “Online support groups for [fill in issue here].”
+You don’t have to use your vocal cords.
+You can get on the internet and Google “Books to help me get unstuck,” “Affordable therapy near me,”; “Online support groups for [fill in issue here].”

 You can go on Facebook and join a group of people struggling with the same issues.
 You can read novels.
-Authors of literary fiction are the finest observers of the human condition, they are Citizen Psychologists with boundless insights, and there is a lot to be gained from reading.
+Literary fiction authors are the finest observers of the human condition; they are Citizen Psychologists with boundless insights, and there is much to be gained from reading.

 You need only to say that to yourself.
 When we are willing to ask for feedback, willing to listen genuinely, and—most importantly—willing to make the effort to integrate what we’re learning, only then are we actively making the effort to grow.